Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 So gear up:

-The radio ad writer should have a dash of talent, a flair with words, an imaginative mind, and a devotion to producing results.
+Look for a copywriter with a dash of talent, a flair for words, an imaginative mind, and a devotion to producing results.

-You don’t want flowery prose.
+You don’t need flowery prose.
 This ain’t poetry.

 Well, that is the point of this whole guide.

 And here are five more tips for you:

 1. Study some of the greatest radio ads.